 Preaching the Passage

-In a five part series, Ray Evans unpacks three Ps of preaching: Passage, People and Prayer.
+In a six part series, Ray Evans unpacks some advice for preachers.
 In this first part of 'Communication 101' he begins to explore what it means to preach the passage.

 Christ the King rules his church through his word.
 That word is brought to his people through Christ-appointed, church-recognised leaders (Eph 4:7-13).